vickmuir/Backup/faqs.md

 <hr>

-## Can the IBM Cloud Backup capacity be increased or decreased without compromising the backups?
+## Can the {{site.data.keyword.backup_full}} capacity be increased or decreased without compromising the backups?
 {: faq}

 You can increase or decrease the size of your vault through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 The modification to the capacity does not affect the integrity of the data that is stored in the vault.
 For more information, see [Expanding Capacity](expanding-evault-capacity.html).

 <hr>

-## What happens when the IBM Cloud Backup capacity is exceeded?
+## What happens when the {{site.data.keyword.backup_notm}} capacity is exceeded?
 {: faq}

 You can still save and retrieve your backups even if you reached the limit of the capacity that you purchased previously.
-However, please note that there is going to be an extra charge for every additional GB used in the billing statement.
+However, you are going to receive an extra charge for every additional GB that was used in the next billing statement.

 <hr>

-## How can I set up notifications in WebCC to let me know if my backups fail?
+## How can I set up notifications in WebCC to let me know whether my backups fail?
 {: faq}

 Notifications can be set up on the Advanced tab.
 Follow the instructions that you can find in **Quick Links** in WebCC.

+## When we use the BMR plug-in, can we move from a single disk to a raid array?

+Yes, that works.
+However, you need to select a large capacity device due to the size decrease the raid array causes.

+## When we use the BMR plug-in, what happens when the image is restored to a larger disk than the original volume?
+{: faq}

+If you restore the image to a larger disk than the original volume, the left over space is deallocated.
+So for example - when you have a 500-GB drive and restore its data to a 1-TB disk, you end up with 500 GB of deallocated disk space.
+With windows 2008, you can use the built-in disk utility to grow the primary partition.
+However, Windows 2003 does not have a similar built-in capability, so you must allocate the space another way.

+## Can BMR be used for regular backup?
+{: faq}

+BMR backup isn't a disk image, but a system volume image backup system.
+The system isn't intended to be used for regular backups, but along with them.

+##Can BMR be used for Database backups?
+{: faq}

+Database backups must be made separately with the normal {{site.data.keyword.backup_notm}} methods.
+BMR doesn't replace the need for SQL or Oracle plug-ins.
+Though BMR uses the VSS technology to backup open files, it can't always be guaranteed that the backed-up files are transaction consistent.
+The recommendation for these types of specialized applications is that you create two backup jobs: one to back up OS and application binary files and another one for application data.
+There's a note to this effect at the end of the BMR user guide.

+## What kind of restore jobs can be run with BMR?

+You can either do a whole system restore, or you can pick individual files from the backup to restore.
+The BMR backup job can replace your current files backup job.
+The restore process is done inside the OS, just like a traditional backup job.

+## Does BMR have open file back up capabilities?
+{: faq}

+BMR has open file back up capabilities.
+However, BMR doesn't replace the need for SQL or Oracle plug-ins.
+Click [here](evault-mssql-plugin.html) for the MSSQL plug-in installation instructions.

+## How much disk space and time does a BMR restore take?
+{: faq}

+A backup that is made from a default installation uses about 6 GB.
+Such a restore takes around 15 minutes on a 1-GB port.
+This process is also affected by private port speed.
+If you need faster backups and restores, a port speed increase might be needed.

+## What does VSS (Volume Shadow Copy Services) do?**
+{: faq}

+The current version of the SQL Server plug-in for {{site.data.keyword.backup_notm}} uses VSS (Volume Shadow Copy Services) to complete backups.
+By using VSS, the SQL Server plug-in effectively backs up SQL databases, even SQL databases that span volumes.
+Backups can be completed while applications continue to write to a volume.
+The SQL Server plug-in provides data consistency within and across databases.
+VSS allows multiple backups to run at the same time.